-• The initial amount of the fund and date established;

-- Each issue of funds, indicating the date issued, issue document number and check/warrant number, individual receiving the funds and amount; - Each receipt of reimbursement indicating the receipt number, individual making the reimbursement, date of reimbursement or receipt and amount; - Balance of cash in bank.
+- The initial amount of the fund and date established; - Each issue of funds indicating the date issued, issue document number and check/warrant number, individual receiving the funds and amount; - Each receipt of a warrant/check indicating the warrant/check number, individual for whom the warrant/check was issued, date of warrant/check and amount; - Balance of cash in bank.

 The Custodian responsible for administering the fund must have on hand at all times either cash in bank and/or signed receipts for travel advances outstanding equal to the amount established for the fund.
 Issues from and reimbursements to the fund will be subject to audit or inspection by the Department of Finance and Administration and the Division of Legislative Audit at any time.
 The ledger and supporting documentation as specified herein for all entries made thereon must be maintained in proper order for audit purposes.
-Replenishment will be accomplished when the employee to whom funds were advanced repays travel advances either through a cash payment or approved expenditure within 30 days of the initial advance.
+Replenishment will be accomplished when the employee to whom funds were advanced repays travel advances through a deduction from their travel reimbursement (submitted on Form TR-1).
+The replenishment in the form of a warrant /check will be payable to the travel advance fund.